 6. What is courage?
 Use an example from the movie to show what you mean.
 Suggested Response: Courage means being willing to risk life or limb or something you really want for a greater good.
 In this case, Johnny, Ponyboy and Dally risked being injured to save the children from burning to death in the church.

-7. In this movie, what was the conflict about?
+7. In this story, what was the conflict about?
 Suggested Response: The conflict was between rival groups with different socioeconomic status.
 But that simply defines the conflict.
 It doesn't tell us what the conflict was about, i.e., why these kids hated each other.
 The Greasers are shown as the weaker group and the Socs as the aggressors.
-But the reason for the Socs' anger at the Greasers isn't really shown.
+But the reason for the Socs' anger at the Greasers isn't apparent.
 And that's an important point of the story.
 There was no basic reason for the conflict and yet it resulted in the death of a young man.
 (Note that the precipitating factor for the attack on Johnny and Ponyboy at the playground was the fact that they had been talking to the Socs' girls.
 However, the basic conflict existed long before Johnny, Two-Bit and Ponyboy ever spoke to Cherry or Marcia.)

 8. [Before asking this question, show the scene in which Romeo kills Tybalt from the Zeffirelli version of Romeo and Juliet and the fencing match between Hamlet and Laertes from the Mel Gibson version of Hamlet.
 You can substitute, if you want, the scene in which Riff and Bernardo are killed in West Side Story.]
 Compare the fight scenes in "Romeo and Juliet" and "Hamlet" with what occurred in the "The Outsiders".
 What does this tell us about fighting?
 Suggested Response: Fighting is very fluid and very risky.
 You don't know how it will turn out and even those who are bigger and more skilled (Tybalt), who have a secret weapon (Laertes), or who have superior numbers and more strength (the Socs) can lose the fight.

 9. Were there any alternatives for Johnny to use the knife in the fight to try to stop the Socs from drowning Ponyboy?
 Suggested Response: Not really.
 There were three Socs, each of whom was bigger than he was.
 He had already suffered badly from a beating by Bob and had been injured by the rings on Bob's hands.
 To answer this question requires us to second-guess a very difficult decision that had to be made on the spur of the moment.
-However, in court, a judge or jury would want Johnny (or his defense to a murder or manslaughter prosecution) to answer this question.
+However, in court, a judge or jury would require that Johnny (or his defense to a murder or manslaughter prosecution) to answer this question.

 10. Did any fight shown in this film solve any problem for any of the participants?
 Suggested Response: No. The Greasers got a sense of pride out of winning the rumble but the Socs would continue to harass Greasers when the Socs outnumbered them.
 The Socs would still go to college, get better jobs, and look down on the Greasers.